lakiw/pwnedpasswords_padding/README.md

 ## Findings to Date:
 From a basic Proof of Concept standpoint, the attack seems feasible.
+- Results of analyizng the different sized results of the plaintext results can be seen in the included pwned_passwords_plaintext.txt.
+These were collected using the query_pwned_passwords.py tool.
+They show a significant variation in size between the different hash prefix queries.
-- Trained on over 172 hash prefixes.
+- Trained the sniffer on over 172 TLS encrypted hash prefix queries.
-- The sniffer is able to differentiate between them from passive https sniffing ... when the sniffer is working.
+- The sniffer is able to differentiate between them from passive TLS sniffing ... when the sniffer is working.
-- The sniffer, (and for that matter the trainer), will frequently stop working and basically record the size of the https sessions as garbage.
+- The sniffer, (and for that matter the trainer), will frequently stop working and basically record the size of the TLS sessions as garbage.
 This is almost certainly related to how poorly the TLS parser is currently written.
 Basically it seems like when I have a "good/reliable" internet connection it works ok, but the second the connection gets weird all my parsing goes out the window.
 - There's enough positive results to date that the attack looks feasible if the attacker has someone working for them that really understands TLS parsing, or already has libraries to do traffic analysis.